legend-exp/remage/docs/rmg-commands.md

 **Commands:**

 * `Realm` – Set simulation realm (cut values for particles in (sensitive) detector
+* `DefaultProductionCut` – Set simulation production cuts, for default region.
+Note: this overides the physics realm
+* `SensitiveProductionCut` – Set simulation production cuts, for default region.
+Note: this overides the physics realm
 * `OpticalPhysics` – Add optical processes to the physics list
 * `OpticalPhysicsMaxOneWLSPhoton` – Use a custom wavelegth shifting process that produces at maximum one secondary photon.
 * `LowEnergyEMPhysics` – Add low energy electromagnetic processes to the physics list